 They have nominated somebody based on identity politics, not on resume, not on experience, not on qualification.

-They've nominated somebody for two reasons because they didn't stand at Clintons anymore, and they think this guy can they thought that this guy could sweep to victory over anybody without even having any competition to speak of.
+And they think this guy can, they thought that this guy could sweep to victory over anybody without even having any competition to speak of.

 They show up in Denver.

-Hillary Clinton supporters, the women are still rip roaring mad.
+Hillary Clinton supporters, the women, are still rip roaring mad.

 They're angry as they can be.